 Judy received a B.S. in education from New York University in 1961, which named her a Distinguished Alumna in 1996, the same year the American Library Association honored her with the Margaret A. Edwards Award for Lifetime Achievement.
 Other recognitions include the Library of Congress Living Legends Award and the 2004 National Book Foundation's Medal for Distinguished Contribution to American Letters.

 She is the founder and trustee of The Kids Fund, a charitable and educational foundation.
 She serves on the boards of the Author's Guild; the Society of Children's Book Writers and Illustrators; the Key West Literary Seminar; and the National Coalition Against Censorship.

 Judy is a longtime advocate of intellectual freedom.
 Finding herself at the center of an organized book banning campaign in the 1980's she began to reach out to other writers, as well as teachers and librarians, who were under fire.
 Since then, she has worked tirelessly with the National Coalition Against Censorship to protect the freedom to read.
 She is the editor of Places I Never Meant To Be, Original Stories by Censored Writers.

 Judy has completed a series of four chapter books -- The Pain & the Great One -- illustrated by New Yorker cartoonist James Stevenson.
-She has co-written and produced a film adaptation of her book Tiger Eyes, and her new novel, In the Unlikely Event, will be released June 2, 2015.
+She has co-written and produced a film adaptation of her book Tiger Eyes, and her new adult novel, In the Unlikely Event, was released in June 2015.

 Judy and her husband George Cooper live on islands up and down the east coast.
 They have three grown children and one grandchild.